You've found an area that we don't have tips for yet.

 Tap the menu icon in the upper left corner.
 Select "Settings" and make sure Google Now is

 That's it!
-Open the Google app and scroll down to see the "Nearby events" Now card.
+Open the Google app and scroll down to see a list of nearby events.

 Be first in line for YouTube's latest hit